SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2020-Labo-Docker/README.md

 `$ docker network ls`

-You can now navigate to the address of the load balancer <http://192.168.42.42>
-in your favorite browser.
+You can now navigate to the address of the load balancer <http://192.168.42.42> (or <http://localhost>) in your favorite browser.
 The load balancer forwards your HTTP request to one of the web app containers.